ahmadalfy/workflow/README.md

 ## Available scripts
 These scripts can be run by `yarn SCRIPT_NAME` or `npm run SCRIPT_NAME`.
 They're available in `package.json` with key: `scripts`
+- `commit` Use this script to commit your changes
 - `optimize:images` It executes the `images` task
 - `build` It executes the `build` task
 - `start` It executes the `serve` task